 Here is a list of five things about Canada that will convince you to consider it as your top destination country.

 The health of a country’s financial status has a direct impact on the quality of life of its citizens.
 It dictates the standard of living, levels of social security provided by the government, quality and affordability of education and health care, among others.
 Look at it this way: A weak economy will have an impact on employment rates in the country and will not serve your purpose if you cannot get a job that matches your experience and qualification.
 Also, the country cannot provide good healthcare and social security.
-The standard of education will be low.
+The standard of education may be a tad lower than what you would want it to be.
 These are aspects that make life good or bad.